 The Behavioral Intervention Team (BIT) is designed to assist faculty, staff, and administration with students facing high levels of distress in their lives and those with behavior problems.
 The Behavioral Intervention Team is not an administrative, treatment or disciplinary body.
 It does not adjudicate, discipline, or impose sanctions against any member of the campus.
-In an effort to respond to the safety needs of the campus, the University of Arkansas at Pine Bluff Office of Dean of Student Life has established the Behavioral Invention Team.
+In an effort to respond to the safety needs of the campus, the UAPB Office of Dean of Student Life has established the Behavioral Invention Team.